What is Auto-correction?

 How to deactivate the Spell Checker in GBoard and the SwiftKey keyboard app?

-- One of the first things you will need to do is to open the virtual keyboard on your device.
+- One of the first things you will need to do is open the virtual keyboard on your device.

 - Then tap on the “G” icon located on the upper side corner of your keyboard.